1 Corinthians 16:14, "Do all things with love."

 Although Karen struggled emotionally with her hair loss, her resilience ultimately took the reins, and she decided to take back control over her life and confidence.

-“I finally hit a point where I realized that if I wanted my hair to look better, or even different, I was going to needs some help.
+“I finally hit a point where I realized that if I wanted my hair to look better, or even different, I was going to need some help.
 I didn't want to spend an hour trying to camouflage the thin spots, or wear a hat or scarf all the time.
 I decided to visit a local wig store, and they walked me through the options.
 It was good to be able to see how different wigs are now, as opposed to 20+ years ago.
 I also didn't know about all of the options to buy online, which has now proved to be hugely convenient.

 I began looking for alternatives, and purchased my first synthetic topper.
 It was life changing!